PaulSwarthout/pasChildThemes/readme.txt

 - This plugin may be installed through the usual method of installing and activating WordPress plugins.
 The first time you open the Child Themes Helper plugin page on your dashboard, it will look a bit different from the previous version.
 Instead of a stack of menu options on the dashboard menu, there is a single menu option "Child Themes Helper" and it opens to a page featuring tabs across the top -- one for each area of functionality.
 Previous versions worked on the currently active Child Theme, but effective with this release, you are free to modify any child theme that has been created.
 You will still need to specify the "active" theme, but it does not have to be the "activated" theme.
 The first time you use it, you will only be able to set an active theme on the Options tab, or create a new child theme.

-- If you experience problems installing or activating version 2.1, after having an earlier version installed, please deactivate it, delete it, and then reinstall it.
+- If you experience problems installing or activating version 2.1 or later, after having an earlier version installed, please deactivate it, delete it, and then reinstall it.
 The primary folder name and the primary plugin filename changed with this release.
 It may conflict with an earlier version and crash upon install.

 - The Child Themes Helper plugin requires an active theme be specified (Options tab).
 Unlike previous versions, this "active theme" does NOT have to be the currently "Activated" theme.